-It can be easy to get wrapped up in your work, especially if you’re in a highly demanding, high-stress profession.
-There’s no shame in working hard and being passionate about your job, but it’s important to draw a line between your working life and your personal life.
+Getting wrapped up in your work can be easy, especially if you’re in a highly demanding, high-stress profession.
+There’s no shame in working hard and being passionate about your job, but drawing a line between your work and personal life is essential.

-For some, this is an easy task and they can just flip a switch and be done with it.
-Others, it might be more difficult.
-The laptop gets taken home, the conversation always drifts to work and the professional life begins taking more and more time away from personal life.
+This is an easy task for some; they can flip a switch and be done with it.
+Others might be more difficult.
+The laptop gets taken home, the conversation always drifts to work, and the professional life begins taking more and more time away from your personal life.

 Take a look at some suggestions below to find that perfect line for you.